openid/eKYC-IDA/authority-charter/authority-charter.md

 - Children in alternative care where legal guardianship may transfer due to changes in care pathways over time.​
 - Teens or older minors participating in progressive assent scenarios (e.g., medical research or data consent), where consent may come from both legal guardian and mature minor, jointly or conditionally. (factor in Rune’s requirements)

+**Delegated authority for adults who are unable to take care of their own interests:**
+For example elderly people who struggle to use computers or mobile phones properly, or other adults who are unable to care for themselves due to mental health issues or other challenges.
+Use cases may for instance be access to financial services or health services.

+**Delegated authority on behalf of an organization:**
+An employee or other person who can represent an organization towards online services.
+The organization might be authorized to represent another organization so here a delegation chain may be interesting.

 **Delegated authority for AI agents:**
 - AI systems acting for individuals or entities in online transactions, customer support, or data processing, bounded by explicit credentials, purpose limitations, and transparency requirements.
 Take into account https://openid.net/new-whitepaper-tackles-ai-agent-identity-challenges/
 - SaaS platforms or B2B ecosystems where an organisation delegates an AI agent to act under contractual or policy-based rules, with secure, auditable flows and instant revocation.